2016 New England Patriots season: Week 16: vs. New York Jets

-The Patriots improved to 13–2, and their defense shut down Fitzpatrick, who had had a career day against the Patriots just four weeks earlier.
+The Patriots improved to 4-1 against the AFC East and they finished 6-2 at home, as their defense shut down Fitzpatrick, who had had a career day against the Patriots just four weeks earlier.
 The Patriots forced four turnovers from the Jets, including three interceptions; one being made by Eric Rowe and another two which were made by Malcolm Butler, who also recovered a fumble.
 Furthermore, head coach Bill Belichick recorded his 200th regular season victory with the Patriots; he became the fifth coach in NFL history to accomplish this feat with a single franchise.